theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 can be tweaked to support many infrastructure specifics.

-For the successful registration, required Host information are either fetched from the machine during the registration process or you can preset them in the registration form.
+For the successful registration, required Host information are either fetched from the machine during the registration process or you can pre-set them in the registration form.
-For example, the OS is required for Foreman to know, what commands should be executed during the registration if we e.g. install some package.
+For example, the OS is required for Foreman to know what commands should be executed during the registration if we e.g. install some package.

 The universal flow is to define the Operating System first,